bertdida/twitter-quote-scraper/README.md

 ## Installation

-1. Download the [zip file](https://github.com/bertdida/TwitterQuoteScraper/archive/master.zip) or use Git to clone the repository.
+1. Download and extract the [zip file](https://github.com/bertdida/TwitterQuoteScraper/archive/master.zip) or use Git to clone the repository.
-2. Inside the directory open a terminal and run `pipenv install`.
+2. Inside the directory open a terminal and run pipenv install.

 ## Setup

 ### Google spreadsheet

+Google spreadsheet

-1. Login on Google and create a spreadsheet.
+1. Login on your Google account and create a spreadsheet.
+2. On the top menu click View > Freeze > 1 row.
-2. Create a header by inserting Author, Phrase, and URL on the first row.
+3. Insert Author, Phrase, and URL on each column of the first row.
-3. Click the number beside the first row (this highlights the row) and click View > Freeze.
 4. Rename the first sheet to the desired Twitter handle you want to scrape (may or may not start with @ character).

 ### Codebase